 The Ipswich Journal, Saturday, March 31, 1753, Number 738, says - "There is now in the Hands of James Rogers, Farrier, in Hunston, Suffolk, A Chesnut Colt, call’d Rhinoceros, A very beautiful and strong Colt, full fifteen Hands high, free from all natural Blemishes: He was got by Rocket, which Horse was got by Old Fox, and out of a Partner Mare; his Dam was got by the Bungay Cripple; which Horse was got by the Duke of Devonshire’s Arabian, and out of the Macklin Mare; he was own Brother to Childers; his Grand-Dam was got by Round Robin, and out of a well-bred Mare.—He will cover this Season at Half a Guinea a Mare and one Shilling the Man; the Money to be paid at Covering.
 N B All Mares that did not season by him last Leap, shall be welcome to a Trial this".

 These two pedigrees together suggest that either Cripple or the Devonshire Arabian was own brother to Childers.
-If it is Cripple then the Devonshire Arabian must be Darley's Arabian, and the Mecklin Mare must be Betty Leedes.
-If not then the Devonshire Arabian must be own brother to the Devonshire Childers and Ovington's or Bartlett's Childers.
+If it is Cripple then the Devonshire Arabian must be Darley's Arabian, but since the Devonshire Arabian was chesnut and Darley's Arabian was bay, then the Devonshire Arabian must be own brother to the Devonshire Childers and Ovington's or Bartlett's Childers.

 The Ipswich Journal, Saturday, April 20, 1765, Number 1368, says - "In the Hands of John Leech, of Wickham-Market in Suffolk, A Fine Black Stallion, from Craven in Yorkshire, allowed by good Judges to be the finest and strongest Horse in our County, known by the Name of Sportsman, Will Cover mares this Season at his own Stable, at Eleven Shillings a Leap and Trial: He is full fifteen Hands one Inch high, Master of sixteen Stone, and known to be as good a Hunter as any in the Kingdom.
 Sportsman has a remarkable fine Forehand, fine Shoulders, short strait Back, full bon’d, and well mark’d: His Stock of Colts are allowed by good Judges to be as fine Colts, according to their Ages, as of any Horse’s getting whatsoever.
 Sportsman was got by Amos Streckney’s Horse, who is a Son of the noted Horse call’d Smiling Tom; his Dam by a noted Hunter belonging to Mark Bell, got by the Bald Galloway, and his Grand-dam by Almanzar, who is full Brother to Bay Childers.
 The above Pedigree is a true one, as asserted by Robert Turner, the Breeder, at Richmond in Yorkshire".